 Financial cost not included above is the annual cost accrued over the life of a project due to Operation, Maintenance, Repair, Replacement, and Rehabilitation (OMRR&R) activities.
 OMRR&R was excluded from the list of financial costs above because it is not included in the calculation of IDC.
 IDC takes into account only those costs incurred during construction.
-For this study, OMRR&R was estimated to be \$87,480 per year for monitoring and other activities required to maintain the project.
-Detailed cost tables can be found in Attachment 2 to the economic appendix.
+For this study, OMRR&R was estimated to be about \$87,000 per year for monitoring and other activities required to maintain the project.
+These requirements are summarized in the next section below.
+Detailed cost tables can be found in Attachment 2 to Appendix B, Economics.